Skip to main content

 Home-Based Businesses

-Think you home-based bicycle repair business is exempt from local licensing or permit requirements?
+Think your home-based bicycle repair business is exempt from local licensing or permit requirements?
 Think again.
 Before you decide to fix another flat tire, be sure you understand how to operate your business legally.
 Each geographical location may have different requirements.
 The SBA website can provide you with a good starting point to understanding the laws in your area.

-In addition to complying with the local laws, always check with your homeowners association (HOA) to see if it has any specific requirements to running a business out of your residence.
+In addition to complying with the local laws, always check with your homeowners’ association (HOA) to see if it has any specific requirements to running a business out of your residence.
 Typically the rules and regulations about home-based businesses can be found in the rules and regulations, known as covenants, conditions, and restrictions (CC&Rs).

 Does your Business Need Help with Local Licenses, Permits, or Regulation Compliance?